TheNonexistent/xiv/README.md

 By pressing 'i' in normal mode the editor will go in Insert Mode, in which you can insert characters in the opened file.

+In Insert Mode you can press 'Ctrl + n' to go back to Normal Mode.

 Regards.